2024-2025 Executive Board

 Amanda Sawyer is a licensed Colorado attorney who also has her MBA and over a decade of experience in the private sector.
 She lives with her three teenaged daughters in East Denver.
 First elected to Denver City Council in 2019 and re-elected in 2023, Councilwoman Sawyer has earned a reputation as tough but fair.
 In addition to being the Chair of the Finance and Governance Committee, she has focused on transportation and mobility issues, led a first-of-its-kind gun buyback in Denver that took almost 1,000 unwanted weapons off the streets, co-sponsored historic civil and criminal wage theft legislation, and has worked closely with city agencies to enhance public safety.

-Anna Stout Anna Stout, Grand Junction council member
+Anna Stout Anna Stout, Councilmember, Grand Junction

 Represents large population category; term expires June 2025